UniStuttgart-VISUS/visus-msftrepo/README.md

 ### Beginning with msftrepo

+Just add `include msftrepo` to add all configured repositories at their default location.

+## Usage

-Just add `include msftrepo` to configure the repository.
-If desired, you can configure details of the installed repositories via Hiera.
+If desired, details of the installed repositories should be changed via Hiera.

 The following global Hiera settings affect all repositories:
 | Name                   | Description                                                              | Default          |